rasult22/vue-reactivity-troubles/README.md

 #  Vue 2.6 Reactivity Troubles
-This repo is used for collecting vue 2.6 reactivity issues and for collecting solving techniques for them.
+##### *This repo is created for collecting vue 2.6 reactivity issues and for collecting solving techniques for them.*